What is a Commercial Lease?

 - Are you able to actually use the property for the purpose you require it for?
 This is both under planning and also the lease terms.

 - Be careful that the lease doesn’t stop you from erecting signs in certain areas

 - A Tenant should also seek a survey and bear in mind dilapidations before making an offer on a property.

 Please seek legal advice before you make any commitments, including signing an offer, paying a deposit or moving anything you own into the property.

 What if I am in a dispute with my Landlord or Tenant?

 First, find your lease documents and read them carefully, making sure that you completely understand the legal terms and conditions.

 Secondly, make sure you understand your legal rights and responsibilities and those of the other party.
 We can help you better understand your rights in simple, plain English.

 Lastly, consider the options, which include negotiation, mediation, and possibly court action.

-At SO Legal our team of commercial property and commercial litigation solicitors across East Sussex in Eastbourne, Brighton, or Uckfield can help make sure your commercial lease is in order before you make a commitment which could be costly to break.
-Contact us to make an appointment with one of our lawyers.
+At SO Legal our team of Commercial Property and Commercial Litigation solicitors across East Sussex in Eastbourne, Brighton & Hove, Uckfield and Notting Hill can help make sure your commercial lease is in order before you make a commitment which could be costly to break.
+To make an appointment with one of our lawyers, contact: